top of page

 5. Global bonds

-However, looking at the returns of the S&P 500 over the lost decade versus other indices paints a very different picture.
+However, examining the returns of the S&P 500 over the lost decade in comparison to other indices paints a very different picture.
+The 2000-2010 returns "league table" is almost a mirror image of that of 2014-2024!

 2. Global bonds